- Code ENVS3013

 Honours Pathway Option

-Subject to the approval of the course convenor; students taking this option will be expected to complete advanced weekly readings and to be prepared to discuss this advanced material in tutorials.
-In addition, students will be expected to make a tutorial presentation on one week's reading and to lead the subsequent discussion (a minimum of 15% of overall assessment).
+Subject to the approval of the course convener, students taking this option will be expected to complete advanced readings or other research-related activities relevant to the course, and to discuss their learning in a series of four seminars (a minimum of 10% of overall assessment).
 All other assessment and requirements remain the same.

 On satifying the requirements of this course, students will have the knowledge and skills to: